mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 hazardous, life-threatening job that needs to be done.
 If there is money to be made and no one else wants to do it, the Irilitok will avail themselves for the job.
-They are heedless of danger and serve in roles that most right- minded Imperial citizens refuse to take.
-However, there is a dark side to the Irilitok: the Ekilati Onati, a star- spanning organised crime organization that occupies the lower rung of their society.
+They are heedless of danger and serve in roles that most right-minded Imperial citizens refuse to take.
+However, there is a dark side to the Irilitok: the Ekilati Onati, a star-spanning organised crime organization that occupies the lower rung of their society.

 Shinkan

-TRAVELLER

 In most sectors, the Ekilati Onati are an afterthought, low-level thugs who extort protection money from